 - Prevents morning sickness in pregnant women: Peppermint oil activates the digestive enzymes relieving the nausea associated with morning sickness in pregnant women.
 Warning: Mothers should be careful not to have this post delivery as it is known to affect lactation.

 - Boosts Immunity: Peppermint leaves are packed with nutrients such as calcium, phosphorous, vitamin C, D, E and small amounts of vitamin B complex.
-All these compounds put together improves the body’s immune system, keeping it safe from infections and inflammation.
+All

 - Stress and Depression buster: Peppermint is a natural stimulant,and releases a small amount of serotonin (the “good mood” chemical) in the brain that helps to ease depression.
 If you are feeling sluggish, anxious, depressed, or simply exhausted, peppermint and its derivative essential oils can help pep you up.